slightech/MYNT-SDK-Android/README.md

 ## Directory Structure

 * libs: the MYNT SDK libraries.
-* doc: the MYNT SDK api and usage documnets.
+* doc: the MYNT SDK API and usage documnets.
-* demo: the demo shows how to control the MYNT device with the SDK libraries.
+* demo: the demo shows how to control the MYNTs with the libraries.